sahandhnj/oyster-ml-deployment/README.md

 $ oyster init –modelPath keraspipeline –name sentiment
 ```

-After iniating an oyster project the configuration of the model and it's versions will be stored in .oyster.
+After initiating an oyster project the configuration of the model and it's versions will be stored in .oyster.

 ### Prerequisites